Amintore Fanfani: Early life

 He also wrote for the official magazine of racism in Fascist Italy, The Defence of the Race (Italian: La difesa della razza).
-In 1938, he was among the 330 that signed the antisemitic Manifesto of Race (Italian: Manifesto della razza) – culminating in laws that stripped the Italian Jews of any position in the government, university or professions which many previous had.
+In 1938, he was among the 330 that signed the antisemitic Manifesto of Race (Italian: Manifesto della razza) – culminating in laws that stripped the Italian Jews of any position in the government, university or professions which many previously had.
 Fanfani also became a professor at the School of Fascist Mysticism in Milan.

 On 22 April 1939, Fanfani married Biancarosa Provasoli, a 25-year-old lady who grew up in a bourgeois family from Milan.
 The couple had two sons and five daughters, born between 1940 and 1955.

 During the years he spent in Milan, he knew Giuseppe Dossetti and Giorgio La Pira.
 They formed a group known as the "little professors" who lived ascetically in monastery cells and walked barefoot.

 They formed the nucleus of Democratic Initiative, an intensely Catholic but economically reformist wing of the post-war Christian Democratic Party, holding meetings to discuss Catholicism and society.

 In Milan, Fanfani wrote "Catholicism and Protestantism in the historical development of Capitalism", in which he proposed a bold interpretation of the phenomena of capitalism, with particular reference to the conditioning of the religious factors and fundamentally disagree with the thesis of Max Weber.
 This work brought him to the forefront among US Catholics.
-After the surrender of Italy with the Allied armed forces on 8 September 1943, the group disbanded.
+After the surrender of Italy to the Allied armed forces on 8 September 1943, the group disbanded.
 Until the Liberation in April 1945, Fanfani fled to Switzerland dodging military service, and organized university courses for Italian refugees.